Nonresonant bilinear forms for partially dissipative hyperbolic systems violating the Shizuta-Kawashima condition: A first model violating the Shizuta-Kawashima condition

+Therefore we observe from this example that the bilinear pseudoproduct operator arises naturally in the context of first order hyperbolic systems with quadratic source satisfying the time and space nonresonant condition.
+In fact, it is simply a consequence of some change of variables and the Fourier formulation of the quadratic source: the Fourier analysis is crucial to take advantage from the oscillations away from $\mathcal{S}$ (or the non crossing away from $\mathcal{T}$) and, in order ``to integrate away from $\mathcal{S}$ (or $\mathcal{T}$)'', one needs to cut-off in Fourier space.
+Besides its complicated form, the pseudoproduct operator is a natural tool arising from the Fourier representation and generalization of very concrete and classical null forms for the semilinear wave equation (see also \cite{bernicot}). \end{Rmk}}

-The aim of this section is to provide a first example of global in time well-posedness for a partially dissipative hyperbolic system (\ref{PK_system}), whose partial dissipation is weaker than [SK].
-We prove that a particular structure of the nonlinearity, i.e. the Nonresonant Bilinear Form, is able to prevent the formation of singularities despite the lack of dissipation for the variable $w$ in (\ref{PK_system}).
+The aim of this section is to provide a first example of global in time well-posedness for a partially dissipative hyperbolic system (\ref{PK_system}), whose partial dissipation violates the [SK] coupling condition.

+In the following, we prove the result stated below. \begin{thm}{[Global existence and decay estimates for the first weaker [SK] model]} Consider the Cauchy problem associated with system (\ref{PK_system}), where $m(\xi, \eta)$ is a Nonresonant Bilinear Form as in Definition \ref{def:Nonresonant-Bil-Form}.
+Let the initial data $U(1):=(u(1), v(1), w(1))$ belong to $H^N(\R^3)$.
+There exist $N>\frac{5}{2}$ large enough and $\varepsilon>0$ small enough such that, introducing { } and assuming that